DavidJCobb/pokeemerald/lu-docs/research/the battle system/battle controllers.md

 Because battle controllers are tied to positions on the battlefield, the abstraction may not work the way you expect.
 For example, you might expect most player-facing GUI to be displayed by the local-player controller.
 However, some GUI elements are tied to battlefield positions, such as making a Pokemon's sprite flash when it takes damage, playing a Pokemon's cry when it faints, or even showing a trainer's party summary (the Poke Balls you see telling you how many Pokemon an opponent has); and so these would actually be performed by the NPC-opponent or link-opponent controllers.

 Similarly, some battle controller commands may not immediately be intuitive.
 There are commands which instruct a battle controller to load and display a given battler's sprite, for example.
 Why are these handled by the controller, and not by the core battle engine?
 The Safari Zone is one reason.
 When facing off against Wild Pokemon in the Safari Zone, the player's half of the battlefield uses a special Safari Zone controller.
-Under the hood, the player sends Pokemon out to battle as normal, but the Safari Zone controller refuses to load or display any of the associated graphics, in order to create the illusion that the player is facing off against the Wild Pokemon alone.
+Under the hood, the player's side of the field has all-zero Pokemon data (which is not the same as nothing being there), but the Safari Zone controller refuses to load or display any of the associated graphics, in order to create the illusion that the player is facing off against the Wild Pokemon alone.

-See, as far as the battle engine is concerned, you are *always* using your Pokemon to battle some opposing Pokemon.
+See, as far as the battle engine is concerned, you are *always* using Pokemon to battle some opposing Pokemon.
 If your battle controller chooses to hide that fact from you, while also only ever allowing you to select actions specific to the Safari Zone, that's not the battle system's business.
-Similarly, if the Wild Pokemon's battle controller checks the current battle type, sees that it's a Safari Zone battle, and chooses never to actually attack your Pokemon (which are there even if you can't see them), then that's all fine and dandy as far as the battle system is concerned, and the system doesn't care why those decisions are being made.
+Similarly, if the Wild Pokemon's battle controller checks the current battle type, sees that it's a Safari Zone battle, and chooses never to actually attack your (zeroed-out) Pokemon, then that's all fine and dandy as far as the battle system is concerned, and the system doesn't care why those decisions are being made.

 ## Vanilla battle controllers